Bessie Head: Biography

-Bessie Amelia Emery was born in Pietermaritzburg, South Africa, the child of a "white" woman and a "non-white" man at a time when interracial relationships were illegal in South Africa.
-Bessie's mother, Bessie Amelia Emery, from the wealthy South African Birch family, had been hospitalised for several years in mental hospitals following the death of her first child, a boy.
+Bessie Amelia Emery was born in Pietermaritzburg, Union of South Africa, the child of a white woman and a black man at a time when interracial relationships were illegal in South Africa.
+Bessie's mother, Fiona Emery, from the wealthy South African Birch family, had been hospitalised for several years in mental hospitals following the death of her first child, a boy named Gerald Emery, who died after 8 weeks of birth.
 She was in the huge mental hospital in Pietermaritzburg when she gave birth to Bessie.
 Although she was not allowed to keep the child, she did give the daughter her own name.
+Her father is unknown.

 Infant Bessie was first placed with white foster parents on the assumption that she was white.
-A few weeks later these parents realised that she was brown and returned her to the authorities.
+A few weeks later, these parents realised that she was coloured and returned her to the authorities.
 She was then placed with a mixed-race or "coloured" family, the Heathcotes, in a poor non-white area of Pietermaritzburg.
 Here, she grew up with a strict foster mother, Nelly Heathcote, and attended the local Catholic Church and primary school.
 She never quite realised that she was not a Heathcote.
-She enjoyed a near-normal childhood of her time and place, with the exception that her foster mother resented her love of books.
+She enjoyed a near-normal childhood of her time and place, except that her foster mother resented her love of books.

-When Bessie was twelve, after she had completed four years of primary school, the authorities moved her to St. Monica's Home for Coloured Girls, an Anglican boarding-school in Durban.
-At first Bessie tried to run away and go home.
-Later she began to appreciate the wealth of books and knowledge that the school offered.
-At the end of her second year she endured the first great trauma of her life.
+When Bessie was 12, after she had completed four years of primary school education, the authorities moved her to St. Monica's Home for Coloured Girls, an Anglican boarding-school in Durban.
+At first, Bessie tried to run away and go home.
+Later, she began to appreciate the wealth of books and knowledge that the school offered.
+At the end of her second year, she endured the first great trauma of her life.
 The authorities abruptly told her that she was the daughter of a white woman, not Nelly Heathcote, and that she would not be allowed to return to her former home for the Christmas holidays.
 The young teenager was devastated and withdrew into herself.

 Two years later, at the end of 1953, Bessie passed her Junior Certificate examination.
-She went on to do a two-year Teacher Training Certificate at a nearby college while living at St. Monica's.
+She went on to do a two-year Teacher Training Certificate at a nearby college, while living at St. Monica's.
 Finally, at the beginning of 1956, the court declared her an adult; she was awarded a provisional teaching certificate; and she accepted a job as a teacher in a coloured primary school in Durban.
 During this time she developed close friendships with several of the white staff of St. Monica's, as well as several members of the "Indian" community, and her interest in non-Christian religions flourished, especially Hinduism.

 On the other hand, she had only a passing contact with the "black" African majority in Natal, who were overwhelmingly Zulu.

 In mid-1958, tired of her daily routines and dreaming of bigger things, Head resigned her job.
-She had a twenty-first birthday party with old friends, then took a train for Cape Town, where she intended to become a journalist.
+She had a 21st birthday party with old friends, then took a train for Cape Town, where she intended to become a journalist.